trambarhq/trambar/admin/src/instructions/server/server-summary-facebook.en.md

 You may link to your company's own page or use this boilerplate.
 It is entered in *Settings* > *Basic*.

-**App key** - Copy the app key from Facebook App Dashboard.
+**App ID** - Copy the app id from Facebook App Dashboard.
 It can be found in *Settings* > *Basic*.

 **App secret** - Copy the app secret from Facebook App Dashboard.
 You will